 Employees cannot fully commit to a company they do not feel a part of.
 Fostering a sense of belonging within the organization, the team, and the work itself is critical for employees to stay and do exceptional work.Scroll Down

-According to LifeWorks, 35% of employees say that they feel isolated at work, and the result has been commitment and engagement.
+According to TELUS Health (formerly LifeWorks), 35% of employees feel isolated at work, resulting in a lack of commitment and engagement.
 In short, companies are blowing it.
-North American companies spend nearly $8 billion each year on diversity and inclusion (D&I) training that misses the mark because they neglect employees’ need to feel included.
+North American companies spend nearly $8 billion each year on diversity and inclusion (D&I) training which misses the mark because they neglect employees’ need to feel included.

 Currently, while remote or hybrid work offers flexibility and saves commuting time, there is a risk that people may feel less connection to their organizations and colleagues over time.
 When transitioning to a virtual setting during the pandemic, many employees lost the spontaneity of office conversations that they may have found invigorating.

 Creating a sense of belonging — an employee's perception of acceptance within a given group — provides human resource (HR) leaders with an opportunity to reinvigorate their inclusion goals and approach.
 It’s about how employees feel represented at work, representation of age, gender, race, and ethnicity in their team.
 HR leaders can have an impact before they even consider the work itself.